[Photo by Rob Evans Photography]

 - 2009: Awarded North East Timber Trade Association Prize for best use of timber in a Masters Architecture thesis

 - 2006: Awarded William Bell Memorial Scholarship by University of Newcastle

-- 2017: Designing two pieces for Benchmark Furniture, as part of their new collection, to be unveiled at Decorex 2017
+- 2017: Design of two pieces for Benchmark Furniture, as part of their new collection, unveiled at Decorex 2017

-- 2016: Ceramics and bamboo for ‘Coffee Cart no.1‘ made in collaboration with Japanese artists Saiko Fukuoka and Take Sagawa.
+- 2016: ‘Coffee Cart no.1‘ incorporates ceramics and bamboo in collaboration with Japanese artists Saiko Fukuoka and Take Sagawa.

 - 2014: ‘Folded Stool’ collaboration with RCA graduate Kate Rieppel, shown at Royal College of Art Summer Show, London.

 - 2017: (current) visiting lecturer at Osaka Institute of Technology, School of Architecture, Japan